marcduiker/marcduiker.github.io/_posts/2017-11-07-durable-azure-functions-stateful-orchestrations-part2.md

 <img class="u-max-full-width" src="{{ site.url }}/assets/2017/11/07/functionsruntime2.png" alt="Local Functions Runtime is up and running with local endpoint">

-You can copy & paste this url to Postman (or any other HTTP API test client) and change the following:
+You can copy & paste this url into Postman (or any other HTTP API test client) and change the following:
    - Make this a __POST__ request
    - Change __{functionName}__ to __HelloWorld__
-   - In the Body tab, select __raw__ and __JSON (application/json)__ as the content-type
+   - In the Body tab, select __raw__ and __JSON (application/json)__ as the content-type.
    - Type a string in the body of the request, such as __"Durable Functions!"__.

 <img class="u-max-full-width" src="{{ site.url }}/assets/2017/11/07/postman-helloworld-request.png" alt="Request to orchestration/HelloWorld">

-Click Send to do the request.
+Click _Send_ to do the request.

 You might expect to see __"Hello Durable Functions!"__ in the response body but that is not the case.
 You'll see this instead:

 <img class="u-max-full-width" src="{{ site.url }}/assets/2017/11/07/postman-helloworld-response.png" alt="Reponse from orchestration/HelloWorld">

-This is because you receive the response from the `HttpStart` function and not the `HelloWorld` function directly.
+This is because you receive the response from the `HttpStart` function (the `DurableOrchestrationClient`) and not the `HelloWorld` function directly.

 The `DurableOrchestrationClient` class exposes the `CreateCheckStatusResponse` API which generates an HTTP response containing the HTTP API methods that the client supports.
 In this response we see the following API methods:
 - `statusQueryGetUri`; when a GET request is made to this endpoint the status of the orchestration function is returned (a serialized `Durable​Orchestration​Status`).
 - `sendEventPostUri`; when a POST request is made to this endpoint (including a valid eventname and event data) an event is triggered which can be picked up by an orchestration function.
 I'll come back to this in the next blog post.
 - `terminatePostUri`; when a POST request is made to this endpoint the orchestration function is stopped without waiting for normal completion.

+The `id` in the response is the `InstanceId` of the orchestration function.

 When you click the `statusQueryGetUri` endpoint and send it as a GET request you'll get the following response: